rwharpernc/ED-Rare-Router/docs/data-appendix.md

 1. Edit `src/data/rares.ts`
 2. Add new entries following the `RareGood` interface
 3. Verify system/station names match EDSM data
-4. Run `npm run fetch-rare-systems` to update the cache with new systems
-5. All system names must exist in EDSM database (no placeholders)
+4. All system names must exist in EDSM database (no placeholders)
+5. **Run `npm run fetch-rare-systems`** to update the cache with new systems
+   - This is required after adding new rares or correcting system names
+   - The application will work without updating the cache, but new systems will use slower API lookups

 ### Updating PowerPlay Powers